Nine call center initiatives to consider

 20 Use call monitoring to tweak scripts over time as issues or new situations emerge.
 “Your agents need to be given all available tools for customer interaction success, and that begins with the scripts they are trained to work from.
 Significant time and money should be spent on developing scripts as well as tweaking them as calls are monitored and issues become evident.” – 11 Call Center Quality Assurance Guidelines, Scorebuddy; Twitter: @score_buddy

 21. Use scripts to augment, rather than replace, agent training.
 “Hiring great talent is just the first step.
 To keep your top employees at the top of their games, training is vital.
 Don’t just give new hires scripts and plunk them down in front of a computer.
 Rather, provide regular training sessions that focus on customer care as an ever-evolving skill.
-Keep employees abreast of the latest developments in customer service trends and best practices, and make sure they stay in touch with any shifts in branding or messaging.
+Keep employees abreast of the latest developments in customer service trends and best practices, leverage call center scorecards and make sure they stay in touch with any shifts in branding or messaging.

 “Training can also be beneficial in terms of employee morale.
 As Terri Maxwell notes at the Working Solutions Blog, regular training gives your reps a much-needed respite from the phones.” – Call center best practices for engaging customers, Adecco; Twitter: @AdeccoUSA